dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/whats-new/net90.md

 </Application.Resources>
 ```

+The resource dictionary can also be applied to a `Window` to theme just the window itself.

 ## ThemeMode

-A new styling API has been added to WPF, which is controlled through the `ThemeMode` property.
-By using this property, you can load the Fluent style without having to apply a styling resource dictionary directly.
+A new styling API has been added to WPF, which is exposed through the `ThemeMode` property.
+By using this property, you can apply the Fluent style without having to reference a styling resource dictionary directly.

-Valid values are:
+Available values are:

 - `Light`&mdash;Applies the light Fluent theme.
 - `Dark`&mdash;Applies the dark Fluent theme.
-- `System`&mdash;Applies either the light or dark Fluent theme, based on the current system choice.
+- `System`&mdash;Applies either the light or dark Fluent theme, based on the user's current Windows setting.
 - `None`&mdash;(default) Uses the Aero2 theme.

 To apply a theme mode for the whole application, set the `ThemeMode` property on the `Application` type.
 To apply it to a single window, set `ThemeMode` on the `Window` type.